SR-Project/AiRL-Hockey/README.md

 This project was developed as part of the Smart Robotics course at UniMore, utilizing `ROS Noetic`, `Gazebo` for simulation, and `MoveIt` for motion planning.

 ## Pre-requisites
+> [!NOTE]
-This project has been built and tested on an `Ubuntu 20.04 Focal Fossa` virtual machine.
+> This project has been built and tested on an `Ubuntu 20.04 Focal Fossa` virtual machine.
 It has not been verified on newer versions of Ubuntu or ROS.

 To install the required dependencies, run the following commands:
 ```